peteroupc/classic-wallpaper/uielements.md

 - Designing icons, cursors, and other user-interface elements in the form of [vector graphics](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md).
 - Having certain outlines of shapes in vector graphics be filled with system colors, the values of which are user-defined (such as a button face color or button highlight color).
-- Designing user-interface elements as grayscale images, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
+- Designing user-interface elements as images limited to gray tones, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
 - Drawing the same icon, cursor, or graphic&mdash;
     - in multiple sizes, each with a different level of detail (where the system is expected to use a shrinking of the smallest available graphic that's larger than the requested size, if the requested size is not available), even in the case of [vector graphics](https://www.haiku-os.org/docs/userguide/en/applications/icon-o-matic.html) [^12], and
     - with a different maximum number of unique colors (such as 2, 8, 16, 256, or 2^24 colors).